OpeOginni/aws-bootcamp-cruddur-2023/journal/week0.md

 <img src="screenshots/week0/week0_credentials.png" width="600">

+#### Bugs and Fixes
+For this task I ran through some bugs
+- First bug was that the terminal wis giving me the wrong outputs after running `aws budgets create-budget`.
+I solved this bug by correctly naming my `budget-notifiactions-with-subscriber.json` file.
+- After solving this bug I was still reciving the wrong out put from the terminal, after looking at the error, I found out that I hadn't properly exported my `ACCOUNT_ID` to an environment variable.
+I solved this bug by running the command `export ACCOUNT_ID = $(aws sts get-caller-identiy --query Account --output text)`

 ### ✅ Used the CLI from Gitpod to create a Budget and a Billing Alarm

+- Created an sns topic from the CLI using gitpod with the command `aws sns create-topic --name CLI-generated-billing-alarm`

 **Proof is in the commits made to the code 🚀**

 - **SNS Confirmation**
 <img src="screenshots/week0/week0_7.png" width="600" >

 - **CloudWatch Alarm**